The 6 Paths to Creating Guided Meditations

 You have a beautiful script or an idea sitting on your desk, but the thought of actually recording it makes you feel exhausted.

-You're waiting for the house to be perfectly quiet—praying the neighbor's dog stops barking or remembering to turn off the AC to prevent that low drone from intruding into your recording.
+You're waiting for the house to be perfectly quiet—praying the neighbor's dog stops barking or the gardeners and their obnoxious leaf blowers to leave.

 You end up doing five takes of the same 10-minute script because of a single stumble.
-Then, you find yourself staring at the terrifying, confusing waveform interface of Audacity, trying to cut out your own coughs and lip smacks.
+Then, you find yourself staring at the terrifying, confusing complex audio editor of Audacity, trying to cut out your own coughs and lip smacks.

 You feel overwhelmed because you're trying to be an audio engineer when your true calling is to be a teacher and a guide.
 The tech is a wall keeping your message locked inside.